 The Coronavirus (COVID-19) outbreak has tended to make days long and sometimes chaotic.
 In these uncertain times, your priorities are likely to be changing as work, home, and travel arrangements are modified to adapt.
-We are working with you to arrive at the best solution and mode of delivery for support services, including Mediation.
-Our services are currently not being offered face-to-face.
-During the online or telephone-based Mediation sessions, you are introduced to conventional approaches, techniques, and strategies to manage contested issues.
+At the Trident Mediation, Counselling, and Support Foundation Inc., we are working with you to arrive at the best solution and mode of delivery for support services, including mediation.

 Tensions with roommates may occur as you feel isolated from the physical world around you.
-Unprecedented changes, such as the closure of so many domestic and international borders and travel restrictions could cause bewilderment.
-There are a time and season for most things, and regrettably, now is not the time to travel, physical distancing, and self-isolation is required.
-These changes are not forever, and there should be a return to relative normalcy.
+Unprecedented changes, such as the closure of many domestic and international borders and travel restrictions, could cause bewilderment.
+These changes are not forever!
+There are a time and season for most things, and regrettably, now is not the time to travel; physical distancing and self-isolation are required.
+We can introduce conventional approaches, techniques, and strategies to manage contested issues online or telephone-based mediation.
 We are available for you; we may be working from remote locations.
-However, we are still here for you, so if you have queries, please use the contact form below to contact us, and we will reply as soon as possible.
+However, we are still here for you, so if you have queries, please get in touch with us, and we will reply as soon as possible.
 In the meantime, be kind to yourselves and be safe.

 1. Mediation: The Context

-Broadly Mediation is an agreement-reaching process, in which individuals have opportunities to create accord between them in a cooperative, voluntary, and informed way.
+Broadly mediation is an agreement-reaching process where individuals can create accord between them in a cooperative, voluntary, and informed way.
 The National Dispute Resolution Advisory Council: Alternative Dispute Resolution Definitions (2000, p.
 5) (as cited in s 30 in Hopeshore Pty Ltd v Melroad Equipment Pty Ltd) was defined thus:

 The mediator can provide you with opportunities to explore and name the sources of your conflict in a caring environment.

 2. Mediation: The Process